intermine/im-docs/docs/embedding/apps-c/publication-search.md

 We are extracting the type of the bio entity matched and creating a nested `authors` field.

-Once we have the new data we are calling back using the `cb` function.
-It is customary to specify an error as the first argument into said function.
+Once we have the new data we are calling back using the `cb` function, it is customary to specify an error as the first argument into said function.
 Since all is well, we are passing a `null` value.

 ### Publications list

 We still have one module to cover.
-This is the \[pubs\]{.title-ref} we have refered to elsewhere; in `/src/modules/pubs.coffee`:
+This is the `pubs` we have referred to elsewhere; in `/src/modules/pubs.coffee`:

 ```coffeescript
 module.exports = new can.List []
 ```

 We are using the [canList](http://canjs.com/docs/can.List.html) object to store an observable array of values.
-To be honest, we don't need to use an observable object here, but you may want to if you are going to be changing values in the array rather than replacing the whole thing outright.
+To be honest, we don't need to use an observable object here, but you may want to, if you are going to be changing values in the array rather than replacing the whole thing outright.

 ### Alert component